stripe2933/vk-deferred/README.md

 cmake --build build -t vk-deferred
 ```

-The executable will be located in the build folder.
+The executable will be located in the `build` folder.

 ### Shader compilation

-All shaders are located in the [shaders](/shaders) folder and need to be manually compiled into `<shader-filename>.spv` before the application launch.
-To make this easier, script files are available for you:
+All shaders are located in the [shaders](/shaders) folder.
+They are automatically compiled to SPIR-V and embedded into the binary executable during the build.

-- For bash users, run the [`compile.sh`](/shaders/compile.sh) script.
-- For Windows users, run the [`compile.bat`](/shaders/compile.bat) batch file.

 ## About Render Pass and Attachment Images